ChalmersGU-data-structure-courses/dsabook/src/markdown/12-graphs/01-definitions.md

 or by preprocessing the graph to assign each vertex a unique ID-number so they can be used to index arrays:

     datatype VertexSet:
-        arr = array of booleans of length |V|, initialized to false add(vertexset, v):
+        arr = array of booleans of length |V|, initialised to false add(vertexset, v):
         vertexset.arr[v.id] = true
     contains(vertexset, v):